Nikodemsky/blank-wptheme/README.md

 `function_exists` check HAS to be loaded after `wp_head`, otherwise `tsf` (from The Seo Framework) might not be found.

 ### Why Customizer?
-While you can change favicon directly from admin panel, custom logo still has to go through customizer - even site-editor still have no support for this.
+While you can change favicon directly from admin panel, custom logo still has to go through customizer.

 ### utilities.css: Why so much code for "a" element styling in utilities?
 Mostly for fixing the flickering under different circumstances in chromium browsers.